josebarrios23/project-student-dashboard-reboot/README.md

 When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.

 - Create a button in the single student details view where you can `Unenroll` a student (`DELETE`).
 Add functionality to delete that student from your backend server.
 - Create a form that allows you to update a student's details.
-Make sure all of your calculations coordinate with that update. ('PUT')
+Make sure all of your calculations coordinate with that update. (`PUT`)
 - Use `PATCH` to update the notes key in the data when adding a note for the student.
 In the server data, each note has a `comment` key and a  `commenter` key. (super challenging, self research)
 - Filter students based on a category of your choosing (i.e. "LinkedIn Certification", "Codewars Score" or even harder "On Track Status")
 - Create search functionality to search for students based on first or last name.